What is an Unreached People Group?

 While these exact percentages can be somewhat subjective, unreached people group resources suggest that at least 2% of a population is needed for an entire group to be reached.

-Of the more than 7.7 billion people on planet Earth, about 3.2 billion are considered unreached or least reached.
+Of the approximately 8 billion people on planet Earth, about 3.2 billion are considered unreached or least reached.
 More than 7,000 people groups are classified as unreached.
-That’s a staggering 41.7% of the total population.
+That’s more than 40% of the total population.

 Why are there unreached people groups?